 This war memorial remebers the bombing of Middlesbrough Train Station by a lone Dornier bomber on the 3rd August 1942.
 The plaque, a recent addition to the train station, lists those killed by the enemy action.
 GPS coverage at the plaque location may be hindered, but the plaque can easily be found, it's near to the big red post box.

-D = How many women died in the bombing ?
+B = How many women are listed ?

 E = How many victims were over 40 years old ?

 F = How many victims were under 40?

 To help, the numbers should add up to 35.